telerik/document-processing-docs/libraries/radpdfprocessing/model/interactive-forms/overview.md

 The data in an interactive form is separated into form fields restricting the different data input to different input formats – buttons, text fields or choice fields.
 Additionally, the interactive form can contain [signature fields]({%slug radpdfprocessing-model-interactive-forms-form-fields-signaturefield%}), which are responsible for preserving [Digital Signature]({%slug radpdfprocessing-features-digital-signature%}) information when signing the document.
 Each form field is a container for its specific type of data.

+### Flattening Form Fields
+Since R2 2021 the form fields can be flattened.
+This way the fields will be removed, the values preserved and the document can no longer be edited.
+You can find more information here: [Flatten Form Fields]({%slug radpdfprocessing-flatten-form-fields%})

 ## Widget Annotations